About the Department of Music

 Experimentation is the DNA of UC San Diego's Department of Music Courses cover a range of genres and periods, but the core mission is new frontiers in composition, performance, and research.

-UCSD's Department of Music was founded by Will Ogdon and Robert Erickson in 1966.
+UC San Diego's Department of Music was founded by Will Ogdon and Robert Erickson in 1966.
 The two innovative composers shared a belief that the most effective educational environment brings together the finest faculty with gifted graduate students in a challenging, supportive environment that encourages each student to find his or her own path.
 Today, the Department of Music offers graduate degree programs in Composition, Computer Music, Integrative Studies, and Performance.

 Computer Music degree candidates and undergraduate majors will find that the Conrad Prebys Music Center is equipped with the latest software, sound, and computer technology.
 Research projects explore how new technologies can be applied to music.
-These projects range from a collaboration with film director George Lucas's Skywalker Ranch to new compositions that incorporate a range of technologies and media.
+These projects range from collaborations with film director George Lucas's Skywalker Ranch to new compositions that incorporate a range of technologies and media.